kartheekgade/Physical-Adversarial-Attacks-on-Deep-Learning-based-ISP-Pipelines/README.md

 # Physical-Adversarial-Attacks-on-Deep-Learning-based-ISP-Pipelines

+## About
+We developed a patch-based adverarial attack algorithm to explicitly attack the PyNET-CA image signal processing (ISP) model.
+The algorithm is able to generate patches of various size and intensity and by default places the patch at the center of the image, although you can easily manipuilate a few variables to control the positioning.
+It then outputs these images into a seperate folder in Google Drive, you can then download these attacked images and pass them to the PyNET-CA model to be processed.

+## The code in the notebook
+We seperated our code into various components, there is the MAIN block and then there are EXTRA blocks which are highly useful.
+We break them down as follows:
+	1. MAIN block
+ 		- Full dataset image patch attack, with SSIM.
+THIS CODE GENERATES A FGSM PATCH ATTACK, takes in a patch_size, epsilon value, and steps (iterations) you can also alter the location of the patch by simply changing the values of center_h and center_w, this determines where the center of the patch is located with respect to the RAW input image of size 448x448
+      2. EXTRA CODE BLOCK 1
+      		- Single image patch attack, with SSIM.
+THIS CODE GENERATES A FGSM PATCH ATTACK, takes in a patch_size, epsilon value, and steps (iterations)
+			This DOES incorporate SSIM into the loss function

+      3. EXTRA CODE BLOCK 2
+      		- Single full image attack, with SSIM.
+THIS CODE GENERATES A FGSM FULL IMAGE ATTACK, full image means the entire image gets perturbed not just a specific portion/patch.This DOES 				incorporate SSIM into the loss function
+      4. EXTRA CODE BLOCK 3
+      		- Single image random patch attack, no SSIM.
+THIS CODE GENERATES A RANDOMIZED PATCH of a given size (patch_size) and at the center of the input image.
+This does not incorporate SSIM 				into the loss function

+      5. EXTRA CODE BLOCK 4
+      		- Full dataset single image random patch attack, no SSIM incorporated as loss (USES MSE instead)

+      6. Remainder of code is stuff we used for experimentation and background knowledge, this includes work with RGB images and FGSM attacks.

 ## These are the steps to get PyNET-CA environment set up and running
 1. Create new conda environment
 	$ conda create -n pynet python=3.6